-Research has shown that children who learn a language at a young age (like most Scandinavian and other European countries) are more likely to learn other languages as well as travel to other countries.
-We want to inspire the children to do this.
-MFL allows children to be aware of the world around them and develop respect for all cultures.
+The ultimate outcome is that all pupils will develop a genuine interest and positive curiosity towards foreign languages, finding them enjoyable and stimulating.
+Research has shown that children who learn a language at a young age (in Scandinavian and other European countries) are more likely to learn other languages, as well as travel to other countries.
+We want to inspire the children to become life-long language learners and have the confidence to take risks and communicate in other languages.
+MFL allows children to be aware of the world around them and develop respect for all cult